LarsDenBakker/web-test-runner/README.md

 ## Project goals

-The goal for this project is simple:
+The goal of this project is simple:

 1. Open a browser
 2. Import your test files (as es modules)
 3. Report back the results

-Besides that we try to create a good test authoring experience.
+The test runner is highly configurable, you can bring your own browser launcher, web server, test framework and/or test reporter.

-The test runner is highly configurable, you can bring your own browser launcher, web server, test framework or test reporter.
-But we have a good default implementation as well, which will be in a separate package.
+There is a good default implementation which doesn't require any configuration.

 ## Usage